OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/Python/Python Environments/Conda Environment.md

 # Libmamba

+Currently, the best and the safest option is to use libmamba.
 Read more about it and follow installation steps from [here](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community).
 To summarize the commands:

 ```cmd
 conda update -n base conda
 conda install -n base conda-libmamba-solver